AndrewTingey/CS260/README.md

 - **Existing user** - Stores the games under the same user if the user already exists.
 - **Use MongoDB to store credentials** - Stores both user and their games.
 - **Restricts functionality** - You cannot play the game until you sign into the game

+## WebSocket deliverable

+For this deliverable I used webSocket to play the game online

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - i got the chat working, but it sent to everyone connected.
+I got ambitious and tried sending game moves over websocket before connecting only 2 players at a time and ended up breaking a lot of what was working.
+I've submitted my last successful git commit
+- **WebSocket data displayed** - anybody connected to any game can message in the same chat.
+I plan to limit this to only those in the same game.
+Also i plan to hide the chat box for local games when we do react.